andreashuber69/verify-coldcard-dice-seed/README.md

 This application guides you through verifying that your COLDCARD correctly derives seeds and addresses from dice rolls.

-CAUTION: The very point of a COLDCARD is that the seed (usually expressed as a 12 word mnemonic) of a real wallet is never entered outside of a coldcard.
+CAUTION: The very point of a COLDCARD is that the seed (usually expressed as a 12 word mnemonic) of a real wallet **never** leaves the COLDCARD.
 You should therefore only use this application to verify the seed and address derivation of your COLDCARD.
 Once you are convinced that your COLDCARD works correctly, you should then generate the seed of your real wallet on your COLDCARD only.
 Since the COLDCARD electronics has no way of knowing whether you're verifying seed derivation or generating a real wallet, you can be reasonably sure that your real wallet was indeed